-- Thrombocytopenia

-- Impaired renal function

 - Impaired liver function

 - Pulmonary edema

 - Neurological symptoms7

-Note that other than blood pressure, the criteria for the diagnosis of increased severity are the same as those used to diagnose preeclampsia when proteinuria is absent - but it is the new onset of these signs and symptoms after initial diagnosis that warrants an assessment of severe preeclampsia.
 Eclampsia is diagnosed when a woman with preeclampsia develops new onset grand mal seizures.
 This can occur before, during, or after labor and birth.10

 The etiology of preeclampsia has been the subject of rigorous study.
 One theory suggests that the disease consists of two stages.14 The first stage involves incomplete trophoblastic remodeling of the uterine spiral arteries at the time of implantation.
 In the second stage, the incompletely restructured arteries result in intermittent placental ischemia due to decreased perfusion.
 This causes the release of cytokines and other substances that lead to maternal systemic inflammation, endothelial dysfunction, and a pro-thrombotic condition.
 This stage is characterized by hypertension and, in more severe cases, signs of target organ damage, such as proteinuria or elevated creatinine levels (kidney), elevated liver enzymes (liver), or neurological symptoms (brain).
 Another hypothesis builds on the fact that many of the precursors to preeclampsia are also precursors to CVD pointing to a genetic etiology that leads to metabolic syndrome, inflammation, and endothelial dysfunction.15